Capo FC

 Capo FC, also known as Capistrano FC is an American soccer club based in San Juan Capistrano, California.

 History

 Capo FC was founded in 2006 with the mission of developing the youth soccer in the southern part of Orange County, California.
-The team competes locally in the SoCal Premier League, as part of the SWPL.
+The team currently competes locally in the SoCal Premier League, as part of the SWPL.

 In June 2020, the team was accepted in the United Premier Soccer League with plans to begin play in Division 1 for the Fall 2020 season.
 Following a delay, Capo debuted in Spring 2021 and went on to win the SoCal South championship.
 The team was promoted to the Premier Division for Fall 2021 where it finished the regular season undefeated in the SoCal North Conference.

 On November 30, 2021, the club announced it would join NISA Nation as members of its brand new Southwest Region.

 Capo was announced as a new member of USL League Two in December 2022, with plans to begin play the following season.

+Pro Team

+On December 28, 2023, Capo FC announced it was launching a professional team to join the National Independent Soccer Association for the 2024 season.
+The team finished its inaugural professional season with a record of 4 wins, 3 draws, and 9 losses, finishing third out of four teams in the Western Conference.

+Capistrano FC was announced as the third team confirmed for the 2025 NISA Pro Cup tournament, and the first team returning from the previous NISA season.
+Capo FC finished with 2 wins, 1 draw, and no losses in the Group Stage, defeating Peak XI FC of the Mountain Premier League in the Knockout Round before falling to Los Angeles Force in the finals, losing 4-1 in extra time.